Norfolk and Western 611: 1980s

-During the NRHS convention in August 1987, No. 611 pulled a round-trip excursion train from Roanoke to Radford, Virginia, where it ran side by side with the recently restored No. 1218, which was pulling an empty 50-hopper car train; the locomotives later double-headed to Radford.
-After 1987, Collins retired; his assistant Bob Saxton would serve as No. 611's primary engineer until late 1994.
+During the NRHS convention in August 1987, No. 611 pulled a round-trip 24-car excursion train from Roanoke to Radford, Virginia, where it ran side by side with the recently restored No. 1218, which was pulling an empty 50-hopper car train; the locomotives later double-headed back to Roanoke.
+After 1987, Collins retired; his assistant Bob Saxton would serve as No. 611's regular engineer until late 1994.
 (Note: Collins would die in 1990.)
 A maintenance period saw No. 611's flues replaced; it returned to service in September 1988.
 (Note: NS retired and donated No. 611's original auxiliary tender No. 221066 to the Indiana Transportation Museum, where it was used behind Nickel Plate Road 587.
 No. 611 was given another ex-L&N Big Emma auxiliary tender No. 250002.)
 In June 1989, No. 611 joined Nickel Plate Road 587 to haul the Roanoke NRHS Chapter Independence Limited excursion trip from Cleveland, Ohio, to Roanoke.
+In July, No. 611 participated in that year's NRHS convention held in Asheville, North Carolina.
+On the 16th, it joined Nos.
+587 and 1218 on a triple-header pulling 15 empty passenger cars from Roanoke to Lynchburg.
+On the 18th, No. 611 hauled the 14-car Asheville Special excursion from Alexandria to Salisbury, with No. 1218 added in Lynchburg for a doubleheader.
+The locomotive did not join Nos.
+1218 and 587 in Asheville and remained in Salisbury, due to concerns over its wheelbase accommodating the Old Fort Loops' curves at the time.
+On the 24th, No. 611 hauled the excursion from Lynchburg to Alexandria.
 On September 16, No. 611 ran two round-trip excursions from Roanoke to Radford and Lynchburg, Virginia, pulling a matching set of 10 Tuscan red passenger cars, commemorating the 40th anniversary of the Powhatan Arrow re-equipment.

+1990s

+Throughout 1991, the Norris Yard maintainers replaced No. 611's crown sheet and tires and overhauled its trailing truck.
+(Note: The J was advertised to haul two excursions in August for that year's NRHS convention in Huntington, West Virginia, but its prolonged overhaul delayed its return to service, and No. 1218 filled in.)
+Upon its return to service on October 23, No. 611 joined No. 4501 and No. 1218 on a triple-header, hauling a 28-car passenger excursion train from Chattanooga to Ooltewah, Tennessee, on November 3, to celebrate the NS steam program's 25th anniversary.
+While No. 4501 took the first eight coaches to Cleveland, Tennessee, and then back to Chattanooga, the N&W steamers hauled the rest of the 20 cars to complete the one-way trip to Atlanta.
+After the 1991 season ended, No. 611's tender was fitted with coal boards to increase its capacity, which enabled the locomotive to run more than 300 mi without stopping for coal.
+No. 1218 also went out of service for an extensive overhaul, leaving No. 611 to run the steam program alone.